 This article will explain the process of building a strong automated test with Hundred5, covering the following topics:

-- Why you should replace resumes with short job simulations
+- Why replace resumes with short job simulations?

 - How to know what skills the candidates should have